Selling alcohol online 101: accepting credit cards and more

 Some states have “dry communities,” which may be as small as an individual town or as large as an entire county where alcohol sales are prohibited.

 Before shipping to any state, visit the alcohol beverage authority’s website to review their list of links to current alcohol regulations on a state by state basis.
 The TTB has compiled links to each state on their page, “Alcohol Beverage Authorities in the United States, Canada, and Puerto Rico.”

 Additional shipping considerations

 One of the biggest challenges facing high-risk businesses is obtaining and keeping a merchant account.
 Some service providers simply refuse to take the risk.
-TaskerPaymentGateways.com provides alcohol friendly payment gateways, and as such we understand these businesses and can assess their true situation and recommend processors and banks that are amenable toward their industries.
-However, even once you’ve obtained a merchant account, excessive chargebacks can get it shut down.
+TaskerPaymentGateways.com provides alcohol-friendly payment gateways, and as such, we understand these businesses and can assess their true situation and recommend processors and banks that are amenable to their industries.
+However, even once you’ve obtained a merchant account, excessive chargebacks can get your payment processing shut down.